Marketing and the human genome

 - How many returns?
 How many discounts?

 - How many reviews?
 Positive vs. negative?
 How did we respond?

-I don't know about you but I like simple; big data is for big companies with lots of analysts, agencies and bodies that are there to justify their existence.
-For us entrepreneurs, nothing should ever replace connecting with anyone who chooses to buy from us.
+I don't know about you but I like simplicity; big data is for big companies with lots of analysts, agencies and bodies that are there to justify their existence.
+For us entrepreneurs, nothing should ever replace connecting with anyone who made a conscious decision to buy from us.

 A genuine connection isn't an email survey; instead, how about picking up the phone sometimes and saying "Hi, just wanted to say thanks and ask if there is anything else we can do to continue and earn your business?"

 Much of today's modern marketing jargon was invented by those selling solutions to something that isn't necessarily complicated.